kchapelier/SimpleMidiInput.js/README-MIDILEARN.md

     }
 });

-// start listening to midi events to bind the parameter to when clicking on the 'learn' link learn.addEventListener('click', function() {
+// start listening to midi events to bind the parameter to when clicking on 'learn' learnButton.addEventListener('click', function() {
     midiLearning.startListening();
 });

-// clear the midi bindings (and cancel the listener) when clicking on the 'clear' link clear.addEventListener('click', function() {
+// clear the midi bindings (and cancel the listener) when clicking on 'clear' clearButton.addEventListener('click', function() {
     midiLearning.unbind();
 });

+/** HERE ENDS THE ACTUAL CODE RELATED TO MIDI LEARN **/

 // make so direct changes to the input also affects the parameters input.addEventListener('change', function() {